amyamyx/Downward/README.md

 [Start playing **Downward**!](https://amyamyx.github.io/Downward/)

 **Downward** is a Web brower game inspired by a retro platform game, NF-Shaft([NF-Shaft video demo](https://youtu.be/kR5l14rhfjo)).
 In the game, you will control a character and try you best to escape from the fierce ceiling spikes.
-There will be five different kinds of platforms for the character to stand on:
+There will be two different kinds of platforms for the character to stand on:

  * `Solid` - Regular platforms.
 The player earns one point when stepping on them.
  * `Spiky` - Harmful platforms.
 Player loses life counts when landed on one of these.
 Keep away unless neccessary!
- * `Belt` - Conveyor-belt-like platforms.
-If you move along with the suggested direction of the conveyer belt, the moving speed doubles.
-If you move the opposite way, you'll stay on them longer.
-You earn one point when landing on them.
-Whoo whoo!
- * `Spring` - When stepping on string platforms, the character bounces up and down.
- * `Turnable` - The character will fall down automatically after stepping on one.
-Player earns a point.

 There are 2 ways to lose the game:
  * Fail to step on a platform and fall out of the canvas (gameview)